Mississippi River History

 Arriving at the confluence of the Minnesota and Mississippi Rivers in the summer of 1805, Lt.
 Pike met French-Canadian Fur Trader Jean Baptiste Faribault repairing his canoe at the lower end of the island.
 After exploring the area, Pike determined that the bluffs overlooking the island between the two rivers would be an excellent location for the fort.
 That island eventually was named Pike Island, in his honor.

-Fourteen years later, the first contingent of soldiers arrived to begin construction of the fort.
+Fourteen years later, the first contingent of soldiers, led by Col. Henry Leavenworth, arrived to begin construction of the fort, originally called Fort St. Anthony.
 They endured extreme hardships in the first year, and nearly 40 men died over the winter.
 A new commander, Col. Josiah Snelling, took charge in 1820 and over the next four years, he supervised construction.
 Upon completion of the new military complex, Gen. Winfield Scott came from Washington D.C. to inspect the fort.
-He was so impressed with what Snelling and his men had accomplished in the wilderness that he recommended to Congress that they name the facility Fort Snelling.
+He was so impressed with what Snelling and his men had accomplished in the wilderness that he recommended to Congress that they rename the facility Fort Snelling.

 In the 1830s, a rugged frontiersman came to the Minnesota Territory.
 Known as Pig’s Eye Parrant because of a battered face he had acquired as a result of too many barroom brawls, the bawdy newcomer discovered a cave on the north bank of the Mississippi River about four miles downriver from Fort Snelling.
 In the cave was a marvelous, spring-fed stream; thus, given the name Fountain Cave.
 Ole Pig’s Eye, who brewed liquor, decided that Fountain Cave was a perfect place for his home and business.
 He quickly found many customers at Fort Snelling.